cantastage/webular-synth/README.md

 ## Introduction

-WebularSynth borns as an Angular web-application.
+WebularSynth is a web-application built on Angular Framework.

-It is a modular synthesizer designed for passionate musicians, exploiting the parallelism between Angular components and real modules of a synthesizer.
+It is a modular synthesizer designed for passionate musicians.
+It uses the Angular component-based logic to map the real modules of a synthesizer into reusable and expandable UI components.
-The application needs to use webAudio and webMidi API, therefore it is built to work on Chrome.
+The application runs best on Chrome browser, because of the use of webAudio and webMIDI API.

+### Sound Chain management

+The sound chain is built upon synth modules.
+Adding a module to the "Synth modules" list automatically creates the needed connections in the audio context.
+Note that you must provide at least one source and one amplifier to output audio from your speakers.
+The amplifier is the only module connected to the audio context destination.

 ## Modules & Corresponding Components